bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 2. Create a `/components` folder within the `/js` folder.
 3. Navigate into the `/components` folder.
 4. Create a `CouponDrawer.js` file.
-5. Copy the following code into the file.
+5. Copy the following code into the file:

 ```js
 import React from 'react';